dkaty123/Facebook-Bot/facebook-bot-main/README.md

 Run `npm run dev` to run the project in dev mode.

 Run `npm run build` to create an installer for your OS.
 (Note: for some reason, Selenium stops working when you use the built version of Facebook Bot.
-Only dev mode works right now :P)